 And this cute art corner with an amazing pink van! or take a walk through windy alleyways and explore all the boutique stores.

-3. Wander around the Old Royal Naval College
+4. Wander around the Old Royal Naval College and the Painted Hall

 Take a walk around the grounds of the University, I can imagine how even more beautiful it might be during summer when the flowers are out.
 If you are lucky you can sometimes listen to the students practice their classical music.
 You head in and marvel at the beautiful ceiling painting in the Painted hall inside.
 The painting is believed to be the largest painting in Europe.